 Community Corrections Response

-Survivors of Abuse Feeling Empowered for Re-entry (SAFER) is a unique collaboration between RESPOND and the Suffolk County Sheriff’s Department to help women who are incarcerated or detained work through issues of domestic violence and plan for a safe space to go one released.
+Survivors of Abuse Feeling Empowered for Re-entry (SAFER) is a unique collaboration between RESPOND and the Suffolk County Sheriff’s Department to help people who are incarcerated or detained work through issues of domestic violence and plan for a safe space to go one released.
 The program provides support both in individual and group settings for all victims of domestic abuse before and after release from custody.
 The SAFER Coordinator and Domestic Violence Counselors provide emotional support, classes, court accompaniment, case management, safety planning and discharge planning.
 The RESPOND staff also work closely with probation, courts, and other agencies connected to survivors to provide the best opportunity for success.

 Community Intervention and Education

 RESPOND’s Community Intervention & Education Program provides services to survivors in the community no matter where they are in the cycle of violence.
 We work with folks who may still be in the relationship, who have been out of the relationship for years, or who want resources to help a friend.
 Since we recognize that survivors often have a lot on their plates, we are flexible and can meet folks outside normal business hours at our Community Services Center.
-Our services are wrap-around, trauma-informed, survivor-led, and range from individual counseling to support groups.
+Our services are wrap-around, trauma-informed, client-led, and range from individual counseling to support groups.
 Depending on the need, our meetings can include emotional support or work on practical steps to achieve a clear goal, such as how to leave safely, how to obtain child care, or how to plan for building a new life.
 In addition, we provide basic needs and assistance to those we serve.

 Answering a call from the community, RESPOND provides education and training initiatives focused on a variety of domestic violence topics, including signs of domestic abuse, bystander intervention, teen dating violence for parents and teens, and domestic violence in the workplace.